wso2/docs-is/en/docs/guides/login/request-object.md

 ## Try it out

 Try out both of the following flows and observe the responses.
-To try this out, use the [authorization code grant type with the playground application]({{base_path}}/auth-code-playground#try-authorization-code-grant).

 1. First, test the flow without a signed request object: